I-am-Frend/Simply-Weather/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://i-am-frend.github.io/sticky-cake/>
+The live link can be found here - <>

 ## Credits

-Thanks to my Mentor Alex for pointing me in the right direction, and helping me get on the right path.
+- I want to thank the guidance of [Easy Tutorials](https://www.youtube.com/watch?v=MIYQR-Ybrn4) taking me step by step through the process of implementing and making a weather app.

-I used W3Schools and Stack-overflow for problems that were quite over my head.
+I used W3Schools to solve the ever growing riddle of how i wanted call and impliment a API into Javascript.

 ### Content

-- The Text for the Recipie taken from [Tasty.co](https://tasty.co/recipe/swedish-sticky-chocolate-cake-kladdkaka)
+- API calling was researched deeply in [W3schools](https://www.w3schools.com) and [Stack-Overflow](https://stackoverflow.com) I would be extremely lost without these resources
-- Instructions on how to implement the form was taken from [W3schools](https://www.w3schools.com) and [Stack-Overflow](https://stackoverflow.com)
+- The icon in the search button was taken from [Font Awesome](https://fontawesome.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- I used templates from Code Institute to construct this project
-- I used templates from Code Institute and Snippets of Code from the Love Running project that they provided, and customized them for my page
+- The images used in the App was taken from [flaticon](https://www.flaticon.com/free-icons/weather)

 ### Media

-- The photos used on the home and recipie are from This [Pexels](https://www.pexels.com)
+- The wallpaper that is used in the background is from a place called [wallpapercave](https://wallpapercave.com) and they provide some sublime wallpapers to use for your desktop